tewarid/tewarid.github.io/_posts/2011/2011-10-02-what-happens-before-main-in-avr32-uc3.md

 tags: main function avr
 comments: true
 ---
+# What happens before main in AVR32 UC3

 Example projects in AVR32 Studio use a two-step startup procedure that occurs in the following order